miloshunter/algoritamske_heuristike/README.md

 ## Genetic algorithms
 ### Implementation of Genetic Altorithm for function minimization
-8-bit string representation of a float number
-For mutation flipping of random bit is used
+Custom length-bit string representation of a float number For mutation flipping of random bit is used
 For crossover two bitstrings are split and mixed at random point
 ### 3-SAT functions that can be solved with Matlab's optimtool